 - And lest we forget, Yurin L'Ciel for Flit Asuno from the latest series Gundam Age.
 Seeing Flit completely lose it afterwards makes this depressing scene worse.
 Her death haunts him for the next seventy years, as he tries his hardest to slaughter all the Vagans he possibly can in revenge.

-- And, of course, the original that all other usually nod to Lalah Sune in Mobile Suit Gundam and Four Murasame in Zeta Gundam.
-She turns out to be an especially interesting case, since she died saving Char by throwing herself in front of Amuro's beam saber strike, leading to Char and Amuro blaming each other for her death for almost the rest of their lives.
+- And, of course, the original that all other usually nod to Lalah Sune in Mobile Suit Gundam She turns out to be an especially interesting case, since she died saving Char by throwing herself in front of Amuro's beam saber strike, leading to Char and Amuro blaming each other for her death for almost the rest of their lives.

 - Mary Magdalene's death in Chrono Crusade is the main event in Chrono's background that drives a lot of his actions in the present.
 In the manga, her role is fleshed out and she has much more of a personality, but the anime gives her nothing more than a flashback in one episode, which weakens her as a character and gives her little more to do than to give Chrono a reason to angst.